 Property in Earls Court

 Once known as 'Kangaroo Court' due to the vast amounts of Australians and New Zealanders situated within the area in the 80s, the rent has risen and the area has since gentrified.
-If you are house hunting for a new home in London, bear in mind that the average weekly rent in Earls Court is £542 and average house prices in Earls Court is £973,429.
+If you are house hunting for a new home in London, bear in mind that the average weekly rent in Earls Court is £542 and average house prices is £973,429.

 Earls Court can be said to be dual faced, with grand Georgian architecture contrasting with the wide choice for hostels, which attract significant numbers of backpackers and tourists to the area.

-Positioned in the south west of Zone 1, Earls Court is an extremely accessible area to get into central London.
+Positioned in the south west of Zone 1, it is an extremely accessible area to get into central London.
 Earls Court tube station is connected to the District and Piccadilly lines, and being a stop away from the circle line ensures that you are always easily circulating the heart of London.
 The tube also gets you to Kings Cross St Pancras in less than 20 minutes to make any long journeys around the country.

-Earls Court has a fully functioning and reliable bus system governed by TfL, to quickly get you around the surrounding areas.
+There is a fully functioning and reliable bus system governed by TfL, to quickly get you around the surrounding areas.

-Earls Court has numerous additional landmarks which appeal to visitors, such as The Empress State Building, Finborough Theatre and also the Troubadour, a cafe which hosted up and coming artists like Jimi Hendrix, Elvis Costello and Bob Dylan.
+There are numerous additional landmarks which appeal to visitors, such as The Empress State Building, Finborough Theatre and also the Troubadour, a cafe which hosted up and coming artists like Jimi Hendrix, Elvis Costello and Bob Dylan.
 The area is also known for attracting the gay and student community, with many gay clubs and bars and a string of student welcoming pubs.

 Living in Earls Court

 The area is well equipped with great educational institutions for your children, with nurseries, primary and secondary schools and even its own sixth form.
-Many of the primary and secondary schools within the Earls Court area obtain outstanding Ofsted reports, and are known for their exceptional standards of education.
+Many of the primary and secondary schools within the area obtain outstanding Ofsted reports, and are known for their exceptional standards of education.

 Earls Court contains one of the most renowned hospitals in West London, The Cromwell Hospital, so you can be sure of the medical care being of the highest calibre.